 Rent (in the Cranfield area):

-- Electricity, water and gas bills are not included in the rent.
-You will need to plan for the cost of these.
+- Electricity, water and gas bills are usually not included in the rent.
+You will need to plan for the cost of these too.

 Council Tax is a charge that each local government makes for services it provides to the local community such as policing and fire services, road and street lighting, rubbish collection and park maintenance.
 It is calculated based on the value of the property in which you are living; you should expect to pay between £90 and £140 per month in Council Tax.

 Most students are exempt and do not have to pay Council Tax.
 However you may have to pay if:

 - you bring your family and your spouse is not a student (you will have to pay Council Tax on the house you rent),